epfl-ada/ada-2020-project-milestone-p3-p3_tshtsh_club/README.md

 ## 3. Research Questions
 A list of research questions you would like to address during the project.
+- How does each borough's typical product evolves over a whole year ?
 - What is the proportion of food related expenditure in each borough?
-- How does a healthy diet relates to one's economic situation?
+- How does a healthy diet relates to the borough's economic situation?

 ## 4. Proposed dataset